simpleviewinc/mongolayer/README.md

 # Changelog

+## 5/16/2019 - 1.5.1
+- Adds back the `promises` object to maintain consistency with the Node core strategy of exposing `promises` object.
+Adds support for all async methods on the `Model`.

 ## 5/14/2019 - 1.5
 - Updates to mongodb 3.2.4
 - `find`, `findById`, `aggregate` updated so that if you execute them without passing a callback they will now return a promise, allowing them to executed via await.